Louie Nunn: Later career

 Following his term as governor, Nunn opened a law practice in Lexington.
-He campaigned for the retiring Cooper's seat in 1972, losing to Democrat Walter Dee Huddleston, a state senator who had managed Ford's campaign.
+He campaigned for the retiring Cooper's seat in 1972, losing to Democrat Walter Dee Huddleston (known as Dee Huddleston), a state senator who had managed Ford's campaign.
 His loss came despite a landslide victory for Richard Nixon in the state and was generally blamed on his advocacy of raising the sales tax to 5 percent from 3 percent in 1968.
 He continued working on behalf of Republican candidates and backed Ronald Reagan's primary challenge to incumbent Gerald Ford in 1975.
 His last run for office came in 1979 when he was again the Republican nominee for governor against Democrat John Y. Brown Jr. He decried the excessive spending, expanding government, and increased state employment that had occurred under Democratic administrations.
 He also attacked Brown for his playboy image (he was married to former Miss America Phyllis George) and his refusal to release his tax returns, as well as his inexperience in government.
 Despite these attacks, Nunn lost by a vote of 558,008 to 381,278 and returned to his legal practice.

 In the 1980s, Nunn served on the boards of regents of Morehead State University and Kentucky State University.
 He served as a lecturer at Western Kentucky University, and received the Distinguished Alumni Award from the University of Louisville in 1999.
 During the late 1980s, he criticized Senator Mitch McConnell, one of the emerging leaders of the state's Republican party, for not doing more to support other Republicans in their bids for office; McConnell maintained that he had to focus on his own reelection campaign in 1990.
 In 1988, Nunn unsuccessfully challenged Congressman Jim Bunning in his bid to retain his position as Kentucky's Republican national committeeman.